ErichDylus/Smart-Contract-Resources/Legal.md

 [Blockchain 2022](https://gpg-pdf.chambers.com/view/171805341/1/) - DLx Law-edited guide to blockchain and cryptocurrency law and regulation in 20 jurisdictions

+[Buzko DAO Legal Canon](https://www.buzko.legal/dao-legal-canon) - living list of publications and other content relating to legal aspects of DAOs

 # Smart Contracts v.
 Traditional Contracts
 Smart/Ricardian contracts and traditional, written contracts may be used together to provide an optimized level of security and efficiency in enforceability, while leaving flexibility for sensitive "meatspace" terms and mutual amendments in the parties' preferences.